lml/commontator/README.md

 ## Development Environment Setup

-1. Browse to commontator's spec/dummy folder
-2. Use bundler to install all dependencies:
+1. Use bundler to install all dependencies:

   ```sh
   $ bundle install
   ```

-3. Load the schema:
+2. Load the schema:

   ```sh
   $ rake db:schema:load